 Abundant biodiversity can be felt and seen both on land and at sea, but watch out for the crocodiles that populate the south coast.
 Majestic mountains characterise the landscape, and a myriad of winding trails make Timor-Leste a great destination for advanced bikers and hikers.
 Drive along coffee crops and enjoy a coffee at a typical pousada.
-The panoramic road on the way to Mount Ramelau is beautiful drive, while you could also visit the historic hill town of Maubisse, where the Portuguese presence can still be seen.
-The scenery continues along the coast where white-sanded beaches are the gateway to remarkable diving sites.
+The panoramic road on the way to Mount Ramelau is a beautiful drive, while you could also visit the historic hill town of Maubisse, where the Portuguese presence can still be seen.
+The scenery continues along the coast, where white-sanded beaches are the gateway to remarkable diving sites.

 Head to Atauro for whale-watching, where you may also cross some pods of dolphins.
 Here you can also dive with hammer sharks and discover colourful critters amongst the untouched reefs.
 Areia Branca is the beach to go to if you fancy a drink or a nice meal, but it may be crowded over the weekends.
 For an exclusive yet rustic experience, head to Jaco Island, where you will be entertained by the beautiful reef and enjoy the laid-back island lifestyle.

 Think terrain, temples and tribes!
 Fascinating traditions, magnificent scenery: a journey of a lifetime.

 Explore Java's scenery, temples and a tropical island whilst staying in some of Indonesia's very best accommodation.

 Travel overland through Java to Bali taking in the contrasting cultures and scenery of the exotic neighbouring islands.

 Combine the cultural and natural wonders of Bali with the idyllic white-sand beaches of Lombok.